 It’s funny why we would treat our feet with any less care than we do our hands.
 If we are wearing gloves, our hands can still feel and move as they were designed, yet we insist on wearing shoes that look nothing like our natural feet.
 Shoes that push our toes together instead of separating them.
-Shoes that allow our toes to spread to give us a better foundation and feeling of the earth below us.
+We should be wearing shoes that allow our toes to spread to give us a better foundation and feeling of the earth below.

 Just like your hands your feet are complex sensory structors, that will feel and adapt to what is below, and send messages upstream so that the body can adjust and respond.
 All the extra cushioning that you have on your shoes stops this message being sent.
 No wonder our bodies are having trouble activating through our communication network.